 She has made rugs in the likeness of the Queen, Prince Charles, Pope Jean-Paul II, Prime Minister Trudeau and Jackie Kennedy.
 Her creations have been displayed in Buckingham Palace, the White House and the Vatican.

 St. Peter's Church (Eglise Saint-Pierre) dates to 1893.
-You will see it on your right as you enter the village.
 It is a beautiful structure built by the community.
-It dominates the skyline of this small place and can be seen from afar.......you can see it from the Skyline hiking trail on a clear day.
+It dominates the skyline of this small place and can be seen from afar.
+You can see it from the Skyline hiking trail on a clear day.

 Head over to Cheticamp Island and you’ll find a great place to walk and you'll have great views of the village and the highlands.
 You'll also have a great view of St. Peter's Church and the entire village and waterfront.